AMSAT-NA/PacSatFSKBoard/NOTES.md

 Look at possible coupled ground loops in the RF section.
 None pop out from a cursory glance, but need to look closer.

-The BOARD1\_RF\_BYPASS and BOARD2\_RF\_BYPASS lines can be combined, you are only using one of them at a time.
-This will simplify the design a bit and remove a part.

 Add 0 ohm resistors to make some of the dual-board lines available if the dual-board switching parts are not populated.